 Internally, we provide a range of traditional and nontraditional career advancement programs, with a strong emphasis on mentorship.
-We have defined career paths with a Learning and Career Development Coordinator providing one-on-one support to our team members.
+We have defined career paths with a Learning and Career Development Specialist providing one-on-one support to our team members.

 Our Rocky McMichen Field Leadership Program is a combination of classroom and hands-on mentorship for craft-level team members who desire to move into management roles.
 The Barbara Wilson Mentorship Program supports administrative team members who want to transition into entry-level field management roles.
 Both programs have a proven record of further increasing diversity in our operations.